 Our analysis has focused on subsidies for ECE prior to kindergarten entry.
 CCFAP and the federal and state tax credits also subsidize the use of out-of-school-time care for school-age children.
 For our purposes, we have excluded current funding that subsidizes school-age care.
 Thus, those funds would be available to continue those subsidies at their current level.
 Estimates from the American Community Survey indicate that about 18 percent of families with dependent children have both pre-school-age children and school-age children (see Table 2.2; U.S. Census Bureau, 2022b).
-If their contribution is already at the maximum, given their family income, according to ECE use for their pre-school-age children, they would potentially qualify for full subsidies for the care needed for their school-age children.
+If their contribution is already at the maximum, given their family income, according to ECE use for their pre-school-age children.
 Alternatively, the subsidy schedule could be modified for cases in which care is needed for both pre-school-age and school-age care, allowing the family contribution to increase beyond the subsidy level assumed in our analysis but still capping the total family contribution at 10 percent.